 An Expectation-Maximization Approach to Tuning Generalized Vector Approximate Message Passing C. Metzler, P. Schniter, R. Baraniuk.
 ICA/LVA Special Session on Advances in Phase Retrieval and Applications 2018.

 Learned D-AMP: Principled Neural Network based Compressive Image Recovery C. Metzler, A. Mousavi, R. Baraniuk.
 Neural Information Processing Systems 2017.

 Coherent Inverse Scattering via Transmission Matrices: Efficient Phase Retrieval Algorithms and a Public Dataset C. Metzler, M. Sharma, S. Nagesh, R. Baraniuk, O. Cossairt, A. Veeraraghavan.
-IEEE International Conference on Computational Imaging 2017.
+IEEE International Conference on Computational Photography 2017.
 ICCP best-paper runner-up.

 BM3D-prGAMP: Compressive phase retrieval based on BM3D denoising C. Metzler, A. Maleki, R. Baraniuk.
 IEEE International Conference on Image Processing 2016.

 From Denoising to Compressed Sensing C. Metzler, A. Maleki, R. Baraniuk.
 IEEE Transactions on Information Theory 2016.

 Optimal recovery from compressive measurements via denoising-based approximate message passing C. Metzler, A. Maleki, R. Baraniuk.
 International Conference on Sampling Theory and Applications 2015.

 BM3D-AMP: A new image recovery algorithm based on BM3D denoising C. Metzler, A. Maleki, R. Baraniuk.
 IEEE International Conference on Image Processing 2015.
 ICIP "Top 10%" paper.